 Specialized Learner: Nature and Ecology

 Attend at least four (4) Humber Arboretum events that have been designated as eligible for the CCR Nature and Ecology Specialty.
-Options could include birding and citizen science workshops held in association with Bird Studies Canada, conservation events run by the TRCA, hands-on workshops removing invasive species, or other activities.
+Options could include birding and citizen science workshops held in association with Bird Studies Canada, conservation events run by the TRCA, Lunch and Learns run by Arboretum staff, hands-on workshops removing invasive species, or other activities.

 HOW IT WORKS